stringlytyped/keylime-materials/rest-extension-points/rest-extension-points.md

 After creation, an events subscription is located at `/v3/events/subscriptions/:id` where `:id` is the events subscription ID.
 Events subscriptions can be managed by issuing GET, POST or DELETE requests to this endpoint.

-An end user may also use the Keylime tenant CLI to create new events subscriptions.
+An end user may also use the Keylime tenant CLI to create and manage events subscriptions.

 The details of the events subsciption API are provided in the below [Events Subscription API Specification](#events-subscription-api-specification).